iamenearossi/paperwork/start-here/paperwork-00-welcome.md

 A persoanl project born from the need to slow down, observe, and share what usually stays in the background.

 I’m Enea Rossi, CEO/ Co-Founder and Creative Partner at Adoratorio® Studio.
-And over time, I’ve realized that some of the most important things aren’t things I show.
-They’re choices, tensions, patterns.
+Over time, I’ve realized that the most important parts of the work are rarely visible.
+They live in choices, tensions, patterns.
+In how the work actually happens.
-They’re *how we work*.

 </br>